FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

 code reflects this decision.
 This is primarily due to one of our localization estimation methods called park ranger.
-It depends upon knowing your elevation and a DEM of the area, so in order to get them in the same frame, we place the heightmap to make the z at the gazebo origin's start at zero and then offset it with the actual expected elevation so that park ranger can receive "altimeter" data without the weirdness of a .tif heightmap.
+It depends upon knowing your elevation and a DEM of the area, so in order to get them in the same frame, we place the heightmap to make the z at the gazebo origin's to start at zero elevation.
+Then, Park Ranger offsets the z values with a text file equivalent of the data in the .tif, which allows us to simulate an "altimeter" data without the weirdness of a .tif heightmap.

 NOTE: If you do use the .tif file with the enable_real_odometry flag to true, the world state object in the autonomy package will have an incorrect z value